MeveraStudios/Synapse/README.md

 - Thanks to all contributors who have helped shape Synapse
 - Inspired by the need for a modern, type-safe placeholder system
-- Built with ❤️ by the Mevera Studio team
+- Built with ❤️ by the Mevera Studios team

 ## 📞 Support